10 Helpful Road to Hana Tips For Maui’s Most Famous Drive

 In addition to hiking, there are some popular swimming spots along the ride.
 Some of the most popular are beaches on the Road to Hana are Hamoa Beach, Hāna Bay Beach Park, and the famous Black Sand Beach!

-Also, when you’re all done driving the Road to Hana you can stop by Hookipa Beach on your way back to your hotel!
-Hookipa is known to be one of the best beaches to view sea turtles in Maui.
+When you’re all done driving the Road to Hana you can stop by Turtle Beach on your way back to your hotel.
+Ho‘okipa is known to be one of the best places to see sea turtles on the island.
+Here’s more of our favorite beaches in Maui to include on your trip.

 Hana Hawaii Beach